US: CDC experts recommend resuming use of J&J COVID vaccine | DW | 23.04.2021

-A panel of experts has recommended the United States start administering the Johnson & Johnson COVID-19 vaccine again.
+A panel of experts has recommended the Johnson & Johnson COVID-19 vaccine be used again in the United States.
 Use of the vaccine has been paused after 15 cases of unusual blood clotting.

-The United States moved closer to restarting its Johnson & Johnson coronavirus vaccine rollout on Friday, as an expert panel recommended the vaccine's use for citzens aged 18 and over.
+The United States moved closer to resuming vaccinations with the Johnson & Johnson coronavirus vaccine, as an expert panel recommended on Friday the vaccine's use for citizens aged 18 and over.

-"The Janssen COVID-19 vaccine is recommended for persons 18 years of age and older in the US population under the FDA, emergency use authorization," the group convened by the Centers for Disease Control and Prevention (CDC) said.
+"The Janssen COVID-19 vaccine is recommended for persons 18 years of age and older in the US population under the FDA, emergency use authorization," the panel convened by the Centers for Disease Control and Prevention (CDC) said in a statement.

-Last week, health authorities in the US proposed a halt to the use of the J&J shot after officials uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot.
+US health authorities paused use of the J&J shot 11 days ago after officials uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot.
 Some 8 million people have so far been given the one-dose J&J vaccine.

+The CDC and the US Food and Drug Administration will now weigh the panel's recommendation in deciding whether to lift the pause.
+The CDC typically follows the recommendation of advisers, and the health authority's Director Dr. Rochelle Walensky has promised swift action.

 All the instances of blood clotting occurred in women, most of whom were under the age of 50.
-Three subsequently died, and seven remain in hospital.
+Three subsequently died, and seven remain hospitalized.

-Friday's CDC recommendation now opens the door for the J&J shot to be administered across the country once more.

 CDC advisers said while J&J's vaccine is important for fighting the pandemic, it's also important that younger women are made aware of the risks in clear, understandable terms.

-The group debated the use of outright age restrictions before electing not to implement such advice.
+The panel had debated the use of outright age restrictions before electing not to implement such advice.

 It would appear younger people are more vulnerable and one member of the panel believed the advice does not go far enough.